openwdl/wdl/SPEC.md

 ### Struct and Object serialization/deserialization

-There are two alternative serialization formats for `Struct`s and `Objects:
+There are two alternative serialization formats for `Struct`s and `Object`s:

 * JSON: `Struct`s and `Object`s are serialized identically using [`write_json`](#write_json).
 A JSON object is deserialized to a WDL `Object` using [`read_json](#read_json), which can then be coerced to a `Struct` type if necessary.
 * TSV: `Struct`s and `Object`s can be serialized to TSV format using [`write_object`](#write_object).
 The generated file has two lines tab-delimited: a header with the member names and the values, which must be coercible to `String`s.
 An array of `Struct`s or `Object`s can be written using [`write_objects`](#write_objects), in which case the generated file has one line of values for each struct/object. `Struct`s and `Object`s can be deserialized from the same TSV format using [`read_object`](#read_object)/[`read_objects`](#read_objects).
 Object member values are always of type `String` whereas struct member types must be coercible from `String`.